Modeling the Influence of Environment and Intervention on Cholera in Haiti: Discussion

-Over the course of the epidemic the incidence has been tapering off.
-There has been steady and continued effort to improve hygiene and living conditions, however, the areas where the greatest strides are made are those where people leave the camps to return to normal living conditions and employment.
-The declining numbers of those at risk in the overall population belie the fact that many local populations are still without basic hygienic facilities.
-This was reflected in the model by setting a level $u_{0}$ to 5\% of the original number of susceptible.
-This value matches the approximate 5\% of the population that still remain displaced after the 2010 earthquake \cite{OCHA}.
+Over the course of the epidemic, the incidence has been tapering off.
+There has been steady and continued effort to improve hygiene and living conditions; however, the areas where the greatest strides are made are those where people leave the camps to return to normal living conditions and employment.
+The declining numbers of those at-risk in the overall population belie the fact that many local populations are still without basic hygienic facilities.
+This was reflected in the model by inclusion of the core group, which comprised about 9\% of the population in Artibonite and 14\% in Ouest.
+The initial values for these percentages were the $u_{0}$ parameters.
+(The core's percentages varied very little during the course of the simulations.
+In both departments, the difference between maximum and minimum was only about $0.01\%.$) These values are somewhat higher than the approximate 5\% of the population that OCHA (Office for the Coordination of Humanitarian Affairs - United Nations) reported in 2012 still displaced from the 2010 earthquake \cite{OCHA}. \ Of course, the OCHA number is for the entire country of Haiti, not just Ouest and Artibonite.

 On top of predicting when and how many cholera cases will increase with Haiti's weather patterns and tides, any modeling to predict the effectiveness of interventions (such as vaccination) should consider these patterns.
-Considering that cholera may be maintained in the environment outside the human chain of infection is essential to planing effective prophylaxes and interventions.
+Considering that cholera may be maintained in the environment outside of the human chain of infection is essential to planing effective prophylaxes and interventions.